-I could still remember back in college when me and my friend Enzo would run Ateneo grounds during night time.
-Most of the time I ran on my own, but being with Enzo and sometimes Nescy helped me get over the creeps when running in the high school area at night (that place had a lot of ghost stories that, naturally, pinaniwalaan ko.)
+I could still remember back when I was in college when my friend Enzo and I would run the Ateneo grounds in the evenings.
+Most of the time I ran on my own, but being with Enzo, and sometimes Nescy, helped me get over the creeps when running in the high school area at night (that place had a lot of ghost stories and very few light posts).

 But I’m working on it.
-I never stop thinking about it.
-About getting back, getting strong again, so I could run as I used to: feet on the ground, mind in the clouds.
+I never stop thinking about getting back, getting strong again, so I could run as I used to: feet on the ground, mind up in the clouds.

 These photos were taken during a fun run in SM Mall of Asia sometime in 2008.
-I already had lupus then and could not longer run because of rheumatoid arthritis affecting my joints.
+I already had lupus then and could no longer run because of rheumatoid arthritis affecting my joints.
 Even taking these picture was a struggle.
-I had a DSLR and a VR lens that weighed around 2 kilos and I was struggling to carry it let alone take decent pictures, but I still did.
+I had a DSLR and a VR lens that weighed around 2 kilos and I was struggling to carry it let alone take decent pictures, but I still managed to.

-I unearthed these photos from the now extict Mulitply account.
-This reminded me that I still want to run—run like I used to—run as if I were just breathing.
+I unearthed these photos from the now extinct Mulitply.com.
+These photos reminded me that I still want to run—run like I used to—run as if I were just breathing.